stefegg/pictsy-cli/README.md

 Install - npm install ./ in the main directory

-Usage - you'll need to create /env/.env and populate it with the following -
+Usage - you'll need to create .env in the root folder and populate it with the following -

 BUCKET=